compare

 - Providers want scheduling, charting, and patient engagement in the same product as billing

-- You are evaluating software primarily for a single practice that does its own billing
+- You are buying primarily for a single practice that does its own billing

-- You want included RPA features like ERA auto-posting and unapplied-payment posting inside the same product bundle
+- You want RPA features like ERA auto-posting and unapplied-payment posting inside the same bundle

 Pricing model